-We are happy to accept data from your secure file transfer site, on CD/DVD or by e-mail in the following file formats:
+We are happy to accept data from your secure file transfer site or you can use the Barnett Waddingham site - please email us on assurances@cmilimited.co.uk to agree the more convenient approach - in the following file formats:

 - Text/CSV commas should separate each field or the file should be arranged in fixed width format. - Spreadsheet. - Database we request that database formats are Microsoft Access.
 For offices using different database software, we suggest that data be converted into Text/CSV.